cmacusb5/cfg/README.md

 - `DEV_BOARD_IP='ip address here'`
 - directive to run: `git config --global user.name <username>`
 - directive to run: `git config --global user.email <email>`

+# Docker setup for local device builds on WSL
+- update_deps to install wsl-side dependencies (if not already done)
+- Follow https://docs.docker.com/desktop/wsl/ to set up docker with WSL integration.
+   - for installing Docker Desktop with the Thycotic Permission Access Manager you will need to use the "TBCT - Request Run as Administrator" option in Windows
+   - Make sure to enable enable Docker Desktop > Settings > Resources > WSL Integration.
+   - Make sure to execute (from windows cmd or powershell) `wsl --set-default Ubuntu`